A software studio on a four-week clock

 An Oklahoma studio with a national practice.

-The operating bet is simple: most education organizations have more good ideas than they have build capacity, and a procurement cycle is rarely the right size for the prototype the work actually needs.
+The operating bet is simple: most teams running a pilot or a performance period have more good ideas than they have build capacity, and a procurement cycle is rarely the right size for the prototype the work actually needs.
 Aesir exists to take that prototype off the roadmap and put it in front of the people running the pilot, inside the same quarter the work was scoped.

 Entity